Read carefully to avoid delays in opening or operating your business.

 If sharing an existing licensed kitchen

 No plan review is required if the kitchen is licensed by the division.
 However, each independent business will need a separate license.
 Obtain the license number from the existing operator and verify the license status with the division by searching here.
-Save the license number, it will be needed for the license application.
-This particular type of catering application is not available online, when ready to apply complete the HR 7007-Application and mail it in with the appropriate fees.
+Save the license number; it will be needed for the license application.
+This particular type of catering application is not available online, so when ready to apply, complete the HR 7007-Application and mail it in with the appropriate fees.
 Make sure to mark the “Caterer using existing H&R licensed kitchen” checkbox and include the license number of the kitchen on the application.

 If buying an existing business with a licensed kitchen intact and no changes are made:

 No plan review is required if the kitchen is already licensed by the division and no changes were made.
 Get the license number from the operator of the kitchen and verify it’s currently licensed by searching here.
 Save the license number, it will be needed for the license application.
 When ready apply online or complete the HR 7007-Application as a change of ownership and mail it in with the appropriate fees.

 If building a new kitchen or taking over and remodeling any kitchen:

 Plan review is required if a caterer constructs or uses a space that has never been licensed by the division, has been closed for more than one year, or has been remodeled.
 The following documents are must be submitted with a plan review application: plan, proof of connection to approved water and sewer and a menu.
 For more details about plan review visit the plan review page.
-When ready apply online or complete the HR 7030-Application print application.
+When ready, apply online or complete the HR 7030-Application print application.
 Mail it in or email the completed application to email@example.com.